NJ1219/PyViz-Project/README.md

 #### Average Monthly Shelter Costs in Toronto Per Year

-In this section, I wanted to visualize the average monthly shelter costs per year to understand rental income trends over time better.
-I visualized the average (mean) shelter cost for owned and rented dwellings per year and visualized it as line charts.
+In this section, it was required to visualize the average monthly shelter costs per year to understand rental income trends over time better.
+It visualized the average (mean) shelter cost for owned and rented dwellings per year and visualization was made as line charts.

 1. Calculated the average monthly shelter costs for owned and rented dwellings for each year.